Learn what happens to your cans, bottles, and paper after you set them curbside or take them to your local transfer station.

 To close the loop, manufacturers purchase the recycled material to create new products!

 Recycling is managed in different ways depending on where you live.
 And that determines where it goes for sorting before going to market to be made into new products and packaging.
-Enter your zip code in the search box to find out where your recyclables go.
+Enter your city or town name in the search box to find out where your recyclables go.